MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 ## Activate OneDrive in Sample Categories

-Now we are going to add the OneDrive APIs to MS Graph Explorer to be able to call these services
+Now we are going to add the OneDrive APIs to Microsoft Graph Explorer to be able to call these services

 - Choose show more samples.